cehpoint-official/Investor-outreach-platform-/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Troubleshooting

+### Common Issues:

+**Email Composer Error: "Unexpected token... is not valid JSON"**
+- This means the backend server is not running
+- Solution: Start the backend with `cd backend && npm start`
+- Check the troubleshooting guide: [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

+**Backend Connection Issues:**
+- Verify backend is running on port 5000: http://localhost:5000/api/healthcheck
+- Check environment variables in `backend/.env` and `frontend/.env.local`
+- Use the startup script: `start-dev.cmd`

+**Email Sending Issues:**
+- Configure Gmail App Password in `backend/.env`
+- Or use SendGrid API key
+- Check email service logs in backend terminal

+For detailed troubleshooting, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

 ## 🆘 Support